She works with individuals experiencing depression\anxiety, relationship issues, women’s issues, disability awareness, workplace issues, and more.

 In addition, Tammie has a great passion in Mindfulness meditation and strongly believe that mindfulness practice with emphasis on presence, acceptance, and the ever-changing impermanence of life, can have beneficial effects for mitigating symptoms of complicated grief.

 Tammie has experience working with anxiety, depression and behavior modification.

 Her life and work experience have helped her to obtain a better understanding toward helping those who are struggling with a large variety of mental health issues.
-Sue believes that tis is important to utilize your strengths and helps her clients by providing them with insight and feedback.
+Sue believes that it is important to utilize your strengths and helps her clients by providing them with insight and feedback.

-Sue utilizes homework with her clients to her them feel empowered.
+Sue utilizes homework with her clients to help them feel empowered.
 Sue has a strong faith and believes in the power of spiritual connection and prayer.
 Her areas of expertise include depression, anxiety, stress management, vocational issues, emotional eating, parenting issues, caretaker issues, unhealthy body image, poor self-esteem, survivors of emotional and or physical abuse, parents of special needs children, spouses and families who are dealing with mental illness, and families that are dealing with aging parents.

 Sue is a kind and gentle person who utilizes empathy, sympathy and light humor with a positive and supportive approach.

 Lisa Muhammad is a Licensed Social Worker (LSW).
 She has her Masters of Science in Social Administration from Case Western Reserve University in Cleveland, Ohio.
 She specializes in clients struggling with adjustment disorder, anxiety, depression and a host of other issues.

 Her treatment is client centered and strengths based.
 She welcomes the opportunity to help clients find their inner strength through therapy.
 She works primarily with adults, but welcomes clients of all ages.